EsotericSoftware/spine-scripts/photoshop/README.md

 ## Origin

-The Photoshop ruler origin corresponds to 0,0 in Spine, allowing you to constrol the position of your skeleton in Spine.
+The Photoshop ruler origin corresponds to 0,0 in Spine, allowing you to control the position of your skeleton in Spine.

+Photoshop may reset your ruler position when you close your PSD.
+We suggest creating guides where you want the ruler so you can easily it to that exact position.

 ## Tags